vjraghav/weather-app/README.md

 #weather-application

-Movie applicaiton using angular 1.5.x, gulp and bootstrap 3.
+A simple weather applicaiton using angular 1.5.x, gulp and bootstrap 3.
+User can search current weather and forecast weather for next 5 days for the searched city

 Getting Started